Some things to keep in mind before adding or changing past data

 How to log data in the past

-If you would like to add or change data for previous days, you can do this by going to the Calendar view and clicking on the day that you would like to edit to open the Add data page (by clicking on Edit).
+If you would like to add or change data for previous days, you can do this by going to the Calendar view and clicking on the day that you would like to edit.
 Log your data there and click on the Save button to save it.

 The very first day with logged data will be the earliest day in the Calendar view that has a fertility status (red or green).
 The three months before this day will be displayed in a light gray color.
 If you click on a gray day and add data for that day, its fertility status will be updated.